empathic-ai/ragent/README.md

 </div>

 # Ragent
-An open-source Rust-based framework for agents--designed for real-time, multimodal, multi-agent workflows for the web, mobile devices and embedded environments.
+An open-source Rust-based framework for agents--designed for real-time, multimodal, multi-agent workflows for the web, desktop and mobile devices and embedded environments.

 # Usage